 Take a walk in the past

-There is a myth surrounding Hestegraven, claiming that a a newlywed couple drove through the area in a horse drawn carriage, when they suddenly fell into sinkhole and disappeared.
-As this tale is somewhat of an urban legend, the more plausible explanation for the name is that during the war in 1864, the sinkhole was used to hide horses from the Germans.
+There is an old myth that claims that Hestegraven occurred when a newlywed couple drove through the area in a horse carriage and suddenly fell into the sinkhole and disappeared.
+A more plausible legend is that the sinkhole was originally used in the in 1864, to hide the horses from the Germans.

 Therefore the name ”Hestegraven” which translated into English is “The Horse Grave”.

 Visiting Hestegraven is a very special experience.
 Water from the nearby located lake “Lille Økssø” leaks into to the sinkhole and disappears in the deep darkness.
 You can both see and hear the water running down the hills.

 When exploring the sinkhole, be very careful.
 Going there is at your own risk.